mpeeples2008/ArchNetSci/_book/index.md

 #> This is vegan 2.6-2
 ```

 Now we can use not just the base R functions, but also the functions within the `vegan` package.
-In order to learn more about winch packages contain which functions, it is a good idea to seek out the documentation.
-Many of the most robust packages are very well documented online and searching for them in the [CRAN Archive](https://cran.r-project.org/web/packages/vegan/index.html) is an excellent place to start.

 Within the vegan package one particularly useful function is called `diversity()` which allows us to calculate all manner of common diversity measures.
 Remember to check `?diversity` if you want to learn more about the package and its arguments.
 Let's give it a try by creating a vector and then calculating two different diversity indices on that vector:

 ```r